 Don’t tell anyone… Those words rang in my ear.
 Aaron had said them every time he touched me.
 Every time he raped me, he’d demand I told no one.
 When I was younger, it was easier to keep it in because I knew no one would believe me.

-Mama came in my room at 5:00 to see if I was ready to “work”.
+Mama came into my room at 5:00 PM to see if I was ready to “work”.
 I shook my head and went with her to the car.
 Other than the music playing softly from the stereo, the ride over was quiet.
 20 minutes after leaving the house, we arrived at the shop.
-It was called, A’s Grocery.
-I was thankful when I saw Mama getting out of the car, less time spent alone with Aaron.
+It was called A’s Grocery.
+I was thankful when I saw Mama getting out of the car because that meant less time spent alone with Aaron.

 “Hi beautiful,” Aaron smiled at Mama as we entered the store.

 He reached out to hug me and I jumped back.
 Mama looked at me with crazy eyes.